MultiTrickFox/WizKid2025/README.md

 3) wizkid2-pass123
 ...

-# Backend.js
-For where the frontend meets the backend, See the `backend.js` This can be simply imported into an HTML and be used.
-The functions are available cleanly.

-# Ideas:
+# App Structure
-- Give a free flow "Description" field, an external user can reach their personalized connection in the company.
-- Given the free flow "Description" field, we create an interesting avatar image for you, your Persona symbol :)
+`main.mjs` is the backend
+`backend.js` is the middle-end for purely HTML importable functions.
+`index.html` and `test.html` are purely HTML - CSS - JS with Tailwind.